technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 ```
 One might argue that Variadic Generics are *homogenous* too in some sense,
 because we generally constrain generics to protocols or at least, if no
-constraint is specified, there is at least the top type `Any` (i.e. `protocol<>`)
+constraint is specified, there is the top type `Any` (i.e. `protocol<>`) to
-to unify them.
+unify them.
 So why not represent Variadic Generics as arrays, too?

 To me, the answer lies in another question: what can the type of `sequences` be
 in the `zip` example, given that one can pass arbitrary sequences, each of which
 can have a different `Element` type?

 Moreover, treating Variadic Generics as tuples makes for the combination of them
 with variadic arguments easy (if we like to have functionality too):
 ```swift